-Are children representing internal states or external expressions?
+Are Children Representing Internal States or External Expressions?
 These results bring up a number of questions about the details and sophistication of children's explicit understanding of emotion.
-Could infants simply be describing actions that are the results of emotions, rather than truly representing internal states?
-For example, when children use the sad gesture, are they instead saying "cry," and when they use the tired gesture, are they instead saying "sleep"?
+Could infants simply be describing actions that are the results of emotions rather than truly representing internal states?
+For example, when children use the sad gesture, are they instead saying "cry?"
+When they use the tired gesture, are they instead saying "sleep?"
 This may seem logical, particularly since Werner and Kaplan (1963) argued that our symbols are built upon action.
 However, this cannot be the case for all of the emotion gestures.
-For example scared and angry have no obvious or consistent specific actions beyond facial configurations that consistently accompany them.
-Thus, the symbols used in this setting by children and caregivers to say "scared" or "angry" do not directly mimic an emotion-related action, but are somewhat more abstract.
-Further, as seen in Observation 2 (Table 2), when children refer to themselves as sleepy they are most likely referring to an internal state rather than an action, because to refer to the self performing the action of sleep (which is not happening at the moment the child is gesturing) would indicate hypothetical projection of self into the past or future, thus demonstrating explicit memory or imaginative play.
-Future studies should test whether gestures with specific feeling/emotion-related actions (such as sleep and cry) develop before the more abstract ones (such as fear and anger).
+For example, scared and angry have no obvious or consistent specific actions beyond facial configurations that consistently accompany them.
+Thus, the symbols used in this setting by children and caregivers to say "scared" or "angry" do not directly mimic an emotion-related action but are somewhat more abstract.
+Further, as seen in Observation 2 (Table 2), when children refer to themselves as sleepy, they are most likely referring to an internal state rather than to an action because to refer to the self performing the action of sleep (which is not happening at the moment the child is gesturing) would indicate hypothetical projection of self into the past or future, thus demonstrating explicit memory or imaginative play.
+Future studies should test whether gestures with specific feeling/emotion-related actions (e.g., sleep and cry) develop before the more abstract ones (e.g., fear and anger).

-Early emotion-cognition integration.
+Early Emotion-Cognition Integration.
 Children in this study used emotion gestures to express internal states including sadness, anger, hurt, sleepiness, and fear.
 Additionally, the qualitative observation data showed that infants demonstrated emotion understanding by using emotion gestures in context-specific ways; for example, 3 children showed what could be seen as the beginnings of empathy by gesturing to their caregivers about the emotions of another child.
-Two children used gestures to communicate both their own and another's state.
-These findings challenge the view that explicit awareness of emotions, as well as complex and differentiated emotional experiences, develop later in childhood.
+Two children used gestures to communicate both their own state and another's.
+These findings challenge the view that explicit awareness of emotions as well as complex and differentiated emotional experiences develop later in childhood.

-Infants' use of symbolic gestures representing emotions and feelings catalyzes another line of questions regarding the potential of symbolic gestures to help children integrate cognitive tools (symbols) with emotional experiences.
+Infants' use of symbolic gestures representing emotions and feelings catalyzes another line of questions regarding the potential of symbolic gestures to help children integrate cognitive tools (i.e., symbols) with emotional experiences.
 These findings show an early link between cognition and emotion, using representation for emotional experience.
-Given the literature reviewed earlier showing that language skills support emotion understanding, future research should test whether the early opportunity to apply symbol skills (gestures) to the social-emotional domain in infancy leads to earlier or more complex emotion understanding in preschool children.
+Given the literature reviewed earlier showing that language skills support emotion understanding, future research should test whether the early opportunity to apply symbol skills (i.e., gestures) to the social-emotional domain in infancy leads to earlier or more complex emotion understanding in preschool children.